End User License Agreement

 7.1 Term.
 This Agreement commences on the Start Date listed on the Quote and shall continue in effect until the End Date listed on the Quote (the “Initial Term”).
 Thereafter, this Agreement shall automatically renew for successive periods equal to the Initial Term (each, a “Renewal Term”), unless Customer gives written notice of non-renewal to AttackIQ at least thirty (30) days prior to the end of the Initial Term or the then-current Renewal Term, as applicable.
 The Initial Term and the Renewal Term(s) (if any) are referred to collectively as the “Term”.

 7.2 Termination for Material Breach.
 If either Party materially breaches any term of this Agreement and fails to cure such breach within thirty (30) days after written notice by the non-breaching Party (fifteen (15) days in the case of non-payment), then the non-breaching Party may terminate this Agreement immediately upon notice.

 7.3 Suspension of Hosted Service.
-In the event that AttackIQ reasonably concludes that there is a significant threat to the security or functionality of the AttackIQ System, then AttackIQ may suspend Customer’s access to the Hosted Service without advanced notice in addition to and without prejudice to any other remedies AttackIQ may have, until AttackIQ identifies the cause of the threat or resolves the threat, but not to exceed ten (10) days.
+In the event that AttackIQ reasonably concludes that there is a significant threat to the security or functionality of the AttackIQ Solution, then AttackIQ may suspend Customer’s access to the Hosted Service without advanced notice in addition to and without prejudice to any other remedies AttackIQ may have, until AttackIQ identifies the cause of the threat or resolves the threat, but not to exceed ten (10) days.

 7.4 Effect of Termination.